 As one of the fastest growing cities, Houston has so much to offer, from multiple sports teams and museums, to some of the world’s finest cuisine and fine arts performances.
 Explore Houston with the information and links below.

 Everything is bigger in Texas, including its sports teams.
 Houston has some of the best stadiums and fan bases in the country.
 No matter what sport you are interested in, you’ll find a team here in Houston.

 Houston Astros: If you are a baseball fan, then you’ll love the Houston baseball team!
-Take a trip down to Minute Maid Park to see them in action.
+Take a trip down to Minute Maid Park to see the 2017 Major League Baseball champions in action.
 If you want to check them out or buy tickets to a game, click here.